fsubal/nestjs-docker-prisma-mysql/README.md

 Currently HMR is not enabled, so the server will reload on every file change.

+## Use Prisma Studio

+You can view / edit DB tables using [Prisma Studio](https://www.prisma.io/studio).

+Once you run `yarn up`, you can open it in `http://localhost:5555`.

 ## Migration (Development)

 Log in to the `app` container and run